InfernalWAVE/GD_MAXINE/readme.md

 This software contains source code from glm.
 See LICENSE.GLM.txt file for information on permissions.

 This software contains source code from the Godot engine.
-See LICENSE.GODOT.txt for information on permissions.
+See LICENSE.GODOT.md for information on permissions.

 Powered by NVIDIA Broadcast.